chandu12kumar/amazon_clone/README.md

 # amazon_clone
 this is duplicate website of amazon clone
 <br>
-done by : chandu kumar
+done by : chandu saw